alex3165/react-mapbox-gl/README.md

 ### ZoomControl: `React.Component`

-A custom react zoom control component (This component is new and not tested yet, we advise to create your own component)
+A custom react zoom control component.

 #### Properties
 - onControlClick : `Function` triggered when user click on minus or plus button
   - Function::(map: Object, zoomDiff: Number)
+- style : `Object` Style object merged with internal style into the container
 - zoomDiff : `Number` The shift number passed to the callback `onControlClick`
+- position: `String` The control position, set by default to `topRight`

+### ScaleControl: `React.Component`

+A custom react scale feedback control component.

+#### Properties
+- measurement : `String`, Possible values : `km`, `mi`
+- style : `Object` Style object merged with internal style into the container
-- position: `String` The control position, set by default to `top-right`
+- position: `String` The control position, set by default to `topRight`

 ### Popup: `React.Component`